NHOrus/ponydownloader/README.md

 To download all images with desired tags, invoke `ponydownloader -t "tag A, tag B,.."`

 One can manipulate start and stop pages for tag download for limiting amount of downloaded images or skipping images already present: `-p <star page>` `-n <stop page>`.
+If stop page is less that start page, only images from start page are downloaded.
 Derpibooru provides results in fifty per page.

 Currently available filters are:
 -  filter by score: `--score ` then minimal score to accept.